Kansas approves bill to end gender-affirming care for minors

 The Kansas vote came after its lawmakers on Thursday passed a “parents’ rights” bill allowing families to pull their children out of lessons and activities involving LGBTQ-themed materials and another measure restricting rooming arrangements for transgender students on school trips.

-Republicans on Tuesday approved a broad bathroom bill that would prevent transgender people from changing the gender on their driver’s licenses.
-On Wednesday they overrode Kelly’s veto of a bill banning transgender female athletes from girls’ and women’s sports.
+Republicans on Tuesday approved a broad bathroom bill that would also prevent transgender people from changing the gender on their driver’s licenses.
+On Wednesday, they overrode Kelly’s veto of a bill banning transgender female athletes from girls’ and women’s sports.

 “People are finally getting tired of this push toward trying to push our kids in the wrong direction, and I think that this is a pushback from parents, from people who see this as a big problem,” said state Sen. Mike Thompson, a conservative, Kansas City-area Republican who backed all of the measures.
 “For hundreds and hundreds and thousands of years, I think that this has not been a problem.
 Then all of a sudden it seems like it is.”

-Humphries suggested “a social contagion” driven by social media is helping increase “confused” young people’s desire to transition do a different gender, repeating an idea that’s been debunked by multiple studies.
+Humphries suggested “a social contagion” driven by social media was increasing “confused” young people’s desire to transition to a different gender, repeating an idea that’s been debunked by multiple studies.

 Transgender medical treatments for children and teens have been available in the U.S. for more than a decade and are endorsed by major medical associations.